What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Hassle and annoyance factor: Much less than India, and much easier to deal with.
 Even the most persistent touts will leave you alone if asked politely.
 Avoid the old gem scam though.
 Occasionally taxi drivers, particularly at the International airport, will ask for more money than you have agreed, particularly late at night when many flights arrive.
 Infuriating, official over-charging of foreign tourists means that foreigners pay 72 times the Sri Lankan rate to get into the ancient city of Sigiriya for instance.

-• Drugs, cigarettes and alcohol: Marijuana illegal, cigarettes plentiful.
-Some passable beers, but fermented fruit-juice (“toddy” or “arrack”) the real local tipple.
+• Local poisons for the body: Marijuana illegal, cigarettes plentiful.
+Some passable beers, but fermented fruit-juice ("toddy” or "arrack”) the real local tipple.
 Hikkaduwa has a drugs scene, nightlife pretty tame.
 However, if you want to party, best jump on a plane to Goa.

 Much less hassle than in India, though it is prudent to avoid parts of Colombo after dark, and groping on buses can be a problem.
 As in many Buddhist countries, cultural sensitivity means that legs should be covered, but Sri Lankans are usually too polite to mention this, and in beach resorts or Colombo, they are used to foreigners' strange customs.